 What is the Overnight Policy Rate (OPR)?

-Through this, it is expected to bring a lot of positive effect on the Malaysian economy, included the BLR and Malaysian Ringgit exchange rate.
+This, it is expected to bring a lot of positive effect on the Malaysian economy, included the BLR and Malaysian Ringgit exchange rate.

 How does it affect housing loans?

 As a homeowner, the cost of borrowing will be lessened.
-A lower OPR would trigger banks to adjust their lending base rate (BLR) and base financing rate (BFR).
+A lower OPR would trigger banks to adjust their lending base rate (BLR) and base financing (BFR).
 This would then indirectly affect the interest rates – which means lowered costs for borrowing or refinancing an existing home loan.

-Lowering the OPR will boost the economy overall
+Lowering the OPR will boost the economy overall.

 First of all, why did Bank Negara Malaysia decided to lower the OPR?
 It might be due to boosting the economy because when the OPR is lowered, the interest rate of any savings will also be lower too.